LPG Gas Cabinet Heater Banned in Australia

 To be certified for use in Australia, gas heaters must meet or surpass these strict standards.

-Inasmuch as other countries requirements are not as rigourous, or they may not have any requirements at all, the cabinet heaters designed for these countries typically do not pass the Australian emission testing requirements.
+Inasmuch as other countries requirements are not as rigourous, or they may not have any requirements at all, the gas cabinet heaters designed for these countries typically do not pass the Australian emission testing requirements.

 These missing features include tilt cut-off switches and oxygen depletion sensors.

-It is not safe to use portable gas heaters in sleeping rooms or small rooms, like bathrooms or hallways.
+It is not safe to use portable indoor gas heaters in sleeping rooms or small rooms, like bathrooms or hallways.

 Certified gas heaters are installed by licensed gas fitters so they know not to install heaters in these areas.

-However, cabinet heaters are usually on wheels and can be moved to any room in the house.
+However, gas cabinet heaters are usually on wheels and can be moved to any room in the house.

 An uninformed user could easily put themselves and their family at risk by using them in these areas.